Enecuum/docs/how-to-delegate.md

 # How to Stake

 BIT is a test network of the Enecuum blockchain.
-With BIT, it is possible to test the Trinity protocol (a combination of PoA, PoS and PoW) as well as new functionality such as ETM (Enecuum Token Machine), delegation to PoS nodes (delegated smart stacking), issuing and testing of different types of tokens - mining, NFT and other.
+With BIT, it is possible to test the Trinity protocol (a combination of PoA, PoS and PoW) as well as new functionality such as ETM (Enecuum Token Machine), delegation to PoS nodes (delegated smart staking), issuing and testing of different types of tokens - mining, NFT and other.

 The network is created for public testing for Enecuum community members, partners and developers of decentralized applications.
 All new features developed by the Enecuum team will be publicly tested in the BIT network and then added to the main network.

 ## How to use BIT

 Go to [bit.enecuum.com](https://bit.enecuum.com/), download the Android app, create a wallet and save your secret key.
-Of course, you can also create an account from your computer at [bit-wallet.enecuum.com/login]().
+Of course, you can also create an account from your computer at [bit-wallet.enecuum.com/login](https://bit-wallet.enecuum.com/login).

 Transaction fees are introduced in BIT network, so you need to pay extra 0.01 BIT for every "write access" to the blockchain, like creating PoS-contract or claiming PoS-staking rewards.
-To pay these fees, you can get BIT coins from [faucet-bit.enecuum.com]() (25 BIT once every 10 minutes per address).
+To pay these fees, you can get BIT coins from [faucet-bit.enecuum.com](https://faucet-bit.enecuum.com/) (25 BIT once every 10 minutes per address).

 ## Staking and PoS-contracts

 General idea of staking is depositing (or "delegating" as we call it below) your funds to PoS-nodes to increase their stake power to remain in top 100 wallets (as only the richest wallets are allowed to perform PoS work) for a share from PoS mining rewards.
 To guarantee it, this share is calculated thoroughly, and in time, PoS contracts are introduced.
 These contracts control delegated funds in a way that they can be used only for PoS mining and a delegator can always return coins.

 To receive additional returns from coins you hold you should delegate them to an active PoS contract.
-Active means that there are a PoS node (server) running and this PoS contract is in top 100 contracts by their stake power.
+Active means that there is a PoS node (server) running and this PoS contract is in top 100 contracts by their stake power.

 Think of it this way: when you create a PoS contact, you establish a bank.
 When you delegate your funds to a PoS contract, you open a bank deposit.